GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-blue-green-cluster/README.md

 The Blue/Green MCI cluster pattern is designed to address Kubernetes cluster lifecycle use cases where a given GCP region has two or more GKE clusters hosting the same application(s).

-Redundant GKE clusters are deployed so that one cluster can be removed from service at a time, upgraded, and returned to service, while the other cluster(s) continue to service client traffic for that region.
+Redundant GKE clusters are deployed so that one cluster can be removed from service at a time, upgraded, and returned to service, while the other cluster(s) continue to service client traffic.
+In this example, both clusters reside in the same GCP region to demonstrate a blue/green upgrade pattern where one cluster at a time can be removed from service, upgraded, and returned to service, all while clients can continue to access a given application.

+This pattern could also be used cross-region, although that introduces concerns around data residency, so to keep things simple, this example demonstrates blue/green within a single region.

 ### Relevant documentation